bencardoen/devs-ex-machina/README.md

 This project is licensed under the EUPL, see COPYING.txt Copyright 2014-2015 University of Antwerp

+### Paper ###
+The data used in the paper is located in /RScript/data.
+To reproduce see section Benchmarks.
+The parameters used are defined in the doBenchmark.py script.

 ### Requirements ###

 * CMake >= 2.8.8